riboviz/riboviz/docs/shiny_server_readme.md

 date: "`r Sys.time()`"
 ---

 Riboviz 2.0 has an integrated, but optional data visualization tool written in `R` and using `shiny`.
-TO use the visualization tool, you can enter the following command at the command line.
+To use the visualization tool, you can enter the following command at the command line.
 If you're outside of `riboviz/rscripts`, then you'll need to provide the full path to the `run_shiny_server.R` script.
 ```{bash, echo = FALSE}
 Rscript --vanilla run_shiny_server.R path/to/yaml/configuration/file.yaml
 ```